DanielBatesUK/photo-gallery/README.md

 When first using the upload page, you will be greeted with a 'Enter passcode' form.
 This is where you enter the text contained in the `PASSCODE` variable in your .env file.

+You can share a link to the upload page that automatically submits the passcode.
+You can do this by adding `?p=PASSCODE` (replace PASSCODE with your own passcode) to the URL.

 ## Fonts

 Here's a credit for the designers of the fonts I used.